orihay23/grace-life-church-contribution-receipts/README.md

 - Change Account to account
 - sort by date

-### Code Prepartion
-- Download Git.
-Done via Terminal (mac) or download via project
-- Download code editor (suggestions: VS code)
-- This is when you add the code from GLC giving receipts gitlab

 Pull down "Income by Contact" (use the new one now):
 - add headers as: `name amount`